LGBTQ+ Healthcare Fellowship Program 2024 – 2025

 - Hepatitis B & C

-- HIV Treatment and Management
+- HIV Prevention, Treatment and Management

 - High Resolution Anoscopy (HRA)

-- Substance Abuse and Drug Addiction
+- Substance Use and Addiction Medicine

 - Mental Health including LGBTQ+ Adolescents and Young Adults in Transition

-- Behavioral Health coursework and workshops spanning a variety of topics including human sexuality, bisexual identity, affirmative psychotherapy and LGBTQ+ domestic violence.
+- Behavioral health coursework and workshops spanning a variety of topics including human sexuality, bisexual identity, affirmative psychotherapy, and LGBTQ+ domestic violence.

 UCLA Clinical Sites